 Although falafel is widely recognized across the Mediterranean and Middle East, different regions prepare it in slightly different ways depending on local ingredients, traditions, and family preferences.
 These small variations are part of what makes falafel such a beloved and adaptable dish across so many cultures.

 That flexibility is one of the reasons falafel has remained so popular around the world.
-Even though the core ingredients stay simple, every region and every family tends to add its own personality to the recipe.
+Even though the core ingredients stay simple, every region — and often every family — tends to add its own personality to the recipe.

 What to Serve With Falafel